Dreamworker was the owner of a small jewelry business for several years.

 In truth, the only way we could lose money was to make a buying mistake and purchase something that was not real.
 This can happen, and it did a few times, because there are some very good fakes out there.
 The trick is to be very careful when buying and analyze the person who is selling to you.

 As stated earlier, there is a learning curve to making money this way, but if you do it right, you can do well.

-We were in this business for six years working only 4 hours a week 6 months a year and grossed more than $100,000.
+We were in this business for six years, working only four hours a week, six months a year and grossed more than $100,000.
 Our only investment was less than $100 for equipment.